Stoke - one of the Six Towns of Stoke-on-Trent

 Stoke from W. Yates' A Map of the County of Stafford, 1775

-Other maps of Stoke
+maps on Stoke

 Stoke Town Hall